About CVUU: FAQ

 - Other days of the week, the number 4 bus drops off near CVUU. https://www.cvtdbus.org/MIRouteMapsNSchedules/iroute.php?r=6#

 - What do Unitarian-Universalists (UUs) believe?

 Unitarian Universalists affirm and promote seven principles that are held as strong values and moral guides.
-They are:

 1st: The inherent worth and dignity of every person;

 2nd: Justice, equity and compassion in human relations;